sivaramakrishnan-rajaraman/Deep-Neural-Ensembles-toward-Malaria-Parasite-Detection-in-Thin-Blood-Smear-Images/README.md

 # Deep-Neural-Ensembles-toward-Malaria-Parasite-Detection-in-Thin-Blood-Smear-Images

-### Please cite this work if you find these codes userful:
+Please cite this work if you find these codes useful for your research:

 ### Rajaraman S, Jaeger S, Antani SK.
 Performance evaluation of deep neural ensembles toward malaria parasite detection in thin-blood smear images.
 PeerJ.
 2019 May 28;7:e6977. doi: 10.7717/peerj.6977.
 PMID: 31179181; PMCID: PMC6544011.